mik-jozef/chalk/spec.md

 > ```

 ### Imports
+> TODO Imports make exported variables (bindings?) from other modules visible in the current module.

+> TODO Resolving the location of modules is a responsibility of the compiler.
+>
+> TODO Should there be some restrictions on location resulution?

 #### Default import
 Unless a module explicitly imports the file `"std/global.chalk"`, the first import of that module will implicitly be import of all (variables/identifiers?) from